photosynthesis-team/piq/README.rst

 For a full list of examples, see `image metrics <https://github.com/photosynthesis-team/piq/blob/master/examples/image_metrics.py>`_ examples.

-Feature-based metrics
+Distribution-Based metrics
 ^^^^^^^^^^^^^^^^^^^^^

-The group of metrics (such as IS, FID, KID) takes a list of image features.
+The group of metrics (such as IS, FID, KID) takes a list of image features to compute the distance between distributions.
 Image features can be extracted by some feature extractor network separately or by using the ``compute_feats`` method of a class.